 Types of Vandalism Charges in California

-Vandalism may be prosecuted at different levels of severity depending upon the amount of destruction caused and the number of times an individual engaged in vandalism.
+Vandalism may be prosecuted at different levels of severity depending upon the amount of destruction caused and the number of times an individual engages in vandalism.
 This means that you could face charges for a(n):

 Infraction